 What I have noticed in psychiatry is that treatment is unfortunately often medication.
 Do not think that you are chronic and therefore silently given up.
 There are simple powers in you, no matter how small, ignorant and few that lead you inwardly.
 I tell you psychiatry has no clue of cause for many problems, but the real solution.
 Don't be fooled and don't think others have the solution.
 The way is in you and what you had to forget the way to recovery is gentleness and love.
 Love and gentleness within you, it is your inner self that must come forward.
 Believe in this gentleness and this inner wisdom.
 Love and knowledge is what you have lost, really what can happen if you really told what it was like.
 That's scary, yes that's right, but you'll notice how scary it is, you're not going to get a heart attack, even though it feels that way you die.
 Working through or healing is bit by bit.
 Then feel again and then know how it really was and then let go again.
 Trust yourself, don't be hard on yourself, it has never been your fault, not even how you had to deal with it.

-A wise therapist who treats traumatized people is so wise that he / she is silent, because the source lies in silence and feeling and acknowledging each other.
+A wise therapist who treats traumatized people is so wise that he / she is silent when words fall short, because the source lies in silence and feeling and acknowledging each other.
 It is not cognitive reflection, it is looking at each other and acknowledging each other with love and care that you cry and feel that there is understanding at last.
 It is experiencng how tired your body is of having to survive.
 How tired your mind is.
 That is the source, the well of the water of healing consciousness and wisdom that is figuratively the way.